Read CNN's interview with Stormy Daniels

 Daniels: Holy s---! (laughter) I mean, is there really anything else to say?

-CNN: Anything else to take about?
+CNN: Anything that I haven't asked you that's important to know?
+Anything else to take about while we have the chance?
 What should we expect this week?

 Daniels: I am not sure what's coming this week, honestly.
 I mean, you guys work at CNN...
 You know! (laughter)